afollestad/aesthetic/README.md

         // Use color (an integer)
       }

-// Later, you should unsubscribe, e.g. when your Activity pauses subscription.dispose();
+// Later, you should unsubscribe, e.g. when your Activity pauses or your View detaches from its Window subscription.dispose();
 ```